arjunarju123/Security-Operations-SOC---Enterprise-EDR-Threat-Hunting-Grid/README.md

 ✔ Successfully resolved GitHub download issue.

-2. Initial Incorrect MITRE ATT&CK Mapping
+2. Initial MITRE ATT&CK didn't Mapped

 Issue:
-After executing T1490, alert was generated in Wazuh but mapped to:
+After executing the T1490 (Shadow Copy Deletion) attack simulation, the alert did not initially appear in the Wazuh dashboard.
-T1059.003 (Windows Command Shell)

 Instead of:
 T1490 (Inhibit System Recovery)

-Root Cause:
+Root Cause
-Default Wazuh rule matched generic command execution before specific behavior.
+The default Wazuh rules did not include a specific detection rule for the vssadmin delete shadows command related to the T1490 technique.

 Solution:

-Created custom rule matching:
+I analyzed the system event logs to confirm the activity.

+Then I created a custom Wazuh detection rule that specifically matches:

 vssadmin.exe

 delete shadows

-Mapped rule explicitly to MITRE T1490
+The rule was mapped explicitly to MITRE ATT&CK Technique T1490 – Inhibit System Recovery.

 Restarted Wazuh Manager

 Re-ran simulation

-✔ Alert correctly mapped to Impact tactic.
+The alert was successfully generated in the Wazuh dashboard and correctly mapped to the MITRE ATT&CK Impact tactic (T1490).

+✔ Detection working correctly after rule implementation

 3. Understanding Prerequisites for Shadow Copy Deletion